Bira/octopus-carnival/_drafts/star-wars-everyone.md

 their equipment built or improved by a master crafter, or there might be a freighter pilot who isn't a conventional ace but can conceal their ship from enemy sensors and sneak past blockades.

+And yes, you can still choose to play a Jedi.
+Here they're distinguished more by their philosophy than by their powers, since a lot of what they can do is widespread knowledge among many other "schools" of the Force.
+Jedi in our version of the setting are still wandering protectors of the Galaxy but they are no longer the gatekeepers of the Force.
+They're happy to see people get in touch with it by whatever paths are most suited to them.
+Their signature technique is a form of communal mind-link or battle meditation that boosts their allies.
+The Jedi do not focus on being powerful, but on making those around them powerful.

 ### What about Droids?